The latest news and research on how immigrants are powering Detroit's regional economic recovery.

 If you have a bachelors’ degree (or higher) and want to build and grow your business in the US or are an international student interested in pursuing an entrepreneurial venture post-graduation, Global EIR is here to help.
 There are several factors that are reviewed during the application review and assessment period.
 Factors we evaluate include […]

 Global Detroit has partnered with regional economic development partners, as well as with our friends in Windsor, Canada to develop an analysis of a regional nearshoring initiative that would aggressively recruit firms that want to expand operations in the U.S., but who are restrained by our immigration caps on skilled international workers.
 Detroit-Windsor can become the leading “nearshoring” base for the new economy.
 Not other U.S. region is as close, as large, or possesses as much binational business acumen developed over years of cooperative work on automotive manufacturing and other industries.

-The Global Great Lakes Network (GGLN), a project of Welcoming America in partnership with Global Detroit, is comprised of over a dozen regional economic development initiatives from across the Midwest working to tap into the economic opportunities created by immigrants.
+The WE Global Network, a project of Welcoming America in partnership with Global Detroit, is comprised of over a dozen regional economic development initiatives from across the Midwest working to tap into the economic opportunities created by immigrants.
 Immigrant communities, when welcomed in their new home, can generate greater economic growth, job creation, and prosperity for an entire city or region.

 What Can Immigrants Do

 International Students are 3x as likely as U.S. born to major in STEM fields.